 It’s the afternoon of September 25, 1932, and Franklin Roosevelt is campaigning for the Presidency on a 9000-mile, whistlestop tour across the United States.
 His train is on a sidetrack in an Arizona depot, and the members of the press corps, given the day off, have headed into town.

 Lorena Hickok (“Hick”), the only woman in the New York bureau of the Associated Press, is nursing a glass of bootleg whiskey in the abandoned press car.
-She is being shadowed by the ghost of her traumatized, teenaged self.
+She is being shadowed by “Alice,” the ghost of her traumatized, teenaged self.
+Alice is mute and only Hick can see her.

-The ghost hides when fellow reporter Warner Ragsdale enters the car.
-Ragsdale is the Associated Press White House correspondent.
+Fellow reporter Warner Ragsdale enters the car.
+Ragsdale is an Associated Press White House correspondent.
 A middle-class, Southern, college graduate, “Rags” is agitated by the presence of Hick, a working-class and gender non-conforming lesbian who has had to fight her way into an all-male profession.
 The two spar over the rise of Hitler in Germany, as well as over controversial coverage of the kidnapping of Charles Lindbergh’s baby.
-Hick’s subject position gives her a journalistic advantage over Ragsdale, who sees the news as the elite wish it to be seen.

-Rags receives an invitation from his fellow journalists to join them in town for a male-only poker game.
-As he departs, Hick’s ghost makes a brief appearance, followed by the entrance of Malvina Thompson (“Tommy”), who is Eleanor Roosevelt’s personal secretary.
+Rags receives an invitation from his fellow journalists to join them in town for an all-male poker game.
+As he departs, Malvina Thompson (“Tommy”) enters.
+She is Eleanor Roosevelt’s longtime, personal secretary.

 Single set